rafaelmguimaraes/trybe-exercises/README.md

 Expected end date: **August 10, 2021** (1 year).

 ### Personal Goals: :hourglass_flowing_sand:
+- [ ] Do and complete all proposed activities.
 - [ ] Finish on-track.
 - [ ] Achieve 100% in all evaluations and projects.
 - [ ] Build a good network (trust and transparency) with the Trybe team and course colleagues.